Guitar-Sound-Processing/GSP/gsp_daisy/SWDirectives.md

 ### <h3 id="cfgr">Configuration methods</h3>

 The methods usually employed for effect configuration can be classified in two categories: Single and Multiple parameter configurations.

+#### Single parameter config

 The Single parameter configurations are methods required to set and to retrieve a single parameter.
 Methods to set a given parameter are usually named as SetParameter whereas methods to retrieve its value shall be named GetParameter.
 Both methods shall address one and only one parameter.
 Obviously the heading of these methods are:

 	void GSP_EffectName::SetParameter(type NewValue)
 	type GSP_EffectName::GetParameter()